Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Discussion of results and perspectives

 {While alterations of mechanical properties, around or inside the tumour, are common in solid tumours including GBM, {the question of the nature and the regulation of cancer cells through mechano-sensitive pathways are largely unknown.
 Recently, in a Drosophila model, glioma progression has been associated to a regulatory loop mediated by the mechano-sensitive ion channel Piezo1 and tissue stiffness \cite{chen2018feedforward}.} {A direct perspective of these works consists in verifying the potential mechano-sensing effect of TMZ proposed in the present model, through direct measures in real systems by studying the mechanical properties of individual GBM cells which have been exposed to TMZ treatment. } {The targeting of mechano-sensitive pathways after TMZ treatment may provide new therapeutic angles in GBM and in more general settings.}}

-{Moreover, it would be interesting to identify other clinical settings where the effects of the treatment are similar to those of TMZ in GBM, and to check if the effects are due to changes in the tumor cell properties corresponding to the general hypothesis of the model constructed in this work.}

-{In the future, better quantitative comparison with experiments will allow for systematic choice of parameters and validation of the mechanisms we propose here.
+{Moreover, it would be interesting to identify other clinical settings where the effects of the treatment are similar to those of TMZ in GBM, and to check if the effects are due to changes in the tumor cell properties corresponding to the general hypothesis of the model constructed in this work.} {In the future, exhaustive quantitative comparison with experiments will allow for systematic choice of parameters and validation of the mechanisms we propose here.
 From a biological point of view, a natural sequel of this work consists in studying the coupled effect of TMZ and irradiation.
 Indeed, even if TMZ alone seems not to suffice to decrease the tumour mass, the coupling of TMZ treatment with irradiation has been shown to have more efficient effects than irradiation alone \cite{stupp2009effects,barazzuol2012vitro,van2000survival}.
-It would also be interesting to introduce a second treatment with cytotoxic effects in this model, to study whether the mechanical changes of individual cells induced by TMZ could explain the better response of the system to irradiation treatments.}
+It would also be interesting to introduce a second treatment with cytotoxic effects in this model, to study whether the mechanical changes of individual cells induced by TMZ could explain the better response of the system to irradiation treatments.} {Finally on a modelling viewpoint, it would be interesting to extend the model to take into account cell-cell adhesion in the spirit of \cite{Painter2006}, in order to study the effects of cell-cell adhesion \emph{vs.} individual cell mechanics on the aggregation properties of cell populations. }